Copyright 2013 Google Inc. All Rights Reserved.

 Accessibility Developer Tools (extension)

-You can install the Accessibility Developer Tools extension from the Chrome Web Store page.
+You can install the Accessibility Developer Tools extension from the Chrome Web Store page(link is external).

 Checkout, build and run